 Theresa Oda-Burns is a Disabled Students Programs and Services (DSPS) Counselor/Learning Disability Specialist at Cabrillo College.
 Before taking this position, Theresa was a tenure-track counselor/coordinator at City College of San Francisco in the DSPS department where she also served on the Student Equity Strategies Committee and Scholarship Committee at the college.
-Theresa is also currently completing her training to become a Learning Disability Specialist certified by the California Community Colleges Chancellor's Office.
 Her research interests include universal design in higher education, achievement gaps for college students with disabilities, and student access to community college resources.

 Theresa holds a Master of Education from University of California, Los Angeles and a Master of Arts in Counseling from Saint Mary's College, Moraga.

 Adam Paulson is now serving as the principl at Palo Alto High School in the Palo Alto Unified School District, where he previously served as an assistant principal of teaching and learning.
 In this role, he supports four departments including Social Science, World Languages, AVID and Special Education.
 He also supports educational technology campus wide.
 Prior to this role, he was an elementary principal, middle school assistant principal, history teacher and para-professional.
 Adam’s research interests include the role of technology in education, curriculum design, school funding inequalities, and the organization of educational systems.

 Adam holds a Bachelor of Arts in History from the University of Colorado at Boulder and a Master of Education in Educational Administration from Pepperdine Graduate School of Education.